norton120/pirate_baby/content/posts/generative_driven_design.md

 ## A day in the GDD life

+_what could GDD development look like?_

-A GDD Engineer opens their laptop to start the day, cds into our infamous TPS report repo and opens a terminal.
+A GDD Engineer opens their laptop to start the day, `cd`s into our infamous TPS report repo and opens a terminal.
 Let’s say the Python GDD equivalent of pytest is a (currently fictional) package named `py-gdd`.

 First, they need to pick some work from the backlog.
 Scanning over the tickets in Jira they decide on “TPS-122: account for underscores in the new TPS ID format.”
 They start work in the terminal with: